STEP 1 – Confirm records are eligible for transfer

 refer any VEOs that fail final validation back to the agency for repair, along with details of the nature of the error

 accept custody and provide formal acceptance notice to agency of VEOs that were successfully ingested.

 there may be an extended period between the receipt of the VEOs by PROV and the formal acceptance of custody; this can be due to the size or quantity of VEOs, or to ingest priorities for the digital archive.
 Your digital transfer archivist will discuss these factors with you

-your agency will retain custody and responsibility for digital records until you receive a formal notice from PROV advising that the VEO encapsulating that record has been successfully ingested into the digital archive
+your agency will retain custody and responsibility for digital records until you receive a formal notice from PROV advising that the VEO which encapsulates those record/s has been successfully ingested into the digital archive

 your agency should not delete their copy of a record from their recordkeeping system until the formal acceptance notice is received.

 In this step you will repair and resubmit any VEOs that failed final validation testing during ingest into the PROV digital archive.

 The PROV transfer archivist will provide details of any files affected and the nature of the error.